 User Guide Address Book for SQL plugin

 By clicking on the contact card on the right side of the application you open a contact card with more options.
 Here you can go straight to an existing contact if it exists in the address book or add the contact to the address book.
-Contacts are created on the base of the email address in their Skype sipThe Session Initiation Protocol (SIP) is a protocol to make multimedia communication (audio, video and other data communication) possible and it is also used for Voice over IP (VoIP).
-SIP has similarities with other Internet protocols such as HTTP and SMTP..
-So if the contact has the Skype address sip:email@example.com it wil create an entry for user firstname.lastname@example.org.
+Contacts are created on the base of the email address in their Skype sip.
+So if the contact has the Skype address sip:firstname.lastname@example.org it wil create an entry for user email@example.com.

 Creating a contact via the contact card